 Symposium for Undergraduate Research and Creativity

 We welcome research or creative work from every discipline.
-All schools, colleges, departments and programs in the university are eligible to nominate undergraduate student papers, posters, performances, and other creative works.
 Symposium participation is on a competitive basis.

 Past Symposium Programs

 How to Apply

 Proposals may be submitted by completing the online application below.
 The 2020 application will open in early December with a February 3, 2020 deadline.

 Questions regarding the application process should be directed to the appropriate school/college coordinator listed below.

 If you have general questions about the Symposium, please email: email@example.com

 Assistant Director for Undergraduate Enrichment

 Symposium School and College Liaisons (Spring 2019)

 Contact the appropriate school/college coordinator for questions regarding the application process.